-The Supreme Court Has Tossed Challenges To Trump's Travel Ban
+The Supreme Court Has Dismissed Challenges To Trump's Travel Ban

 In a decided victory for President Trump Tuesday night, the Supreme Court dismissed a case against the travel ban, which restricted travel from a group of majority-Muslim countries.
 The Court said that they would not hear the case because the ban in question expired on Sept.
 24.